 |3.3 transfer GPA from previous post-secondary institution(s) and a completed RaiseMe portfolio.

 |Awarded to non-resident, non-reciprocity, non-Midwest students who have a parent or a grandparent who graduated from UMD.

 Students must have an application for admission submitted by October 15 and a completed application file by December 15 for the spring semester or an application submitted by June 15 and a completed application file by August 15 for the fall semester.
 Students must have at minimum 15 or more completed transfer credits to be eligible.
 The RaiseMe Scholarship also requires 15 or more completed transfer credits.

 Scholarships are only valid for the term they are awarded.
 Students who hold a Bachelor's degree are not eligible for admission scholarships.
 For a list of scholarships across campus, visit the One Stop Scholarships page.

-To be eligible, students must have a 3.3 transfer GPA, and apply for admission and have a complete RaiseMe profile (by October 15 for spring semester and June 15 for fall semester).
+To be eligible, students must have a 3.3 transfer GPA, apply for admission, and have a complete RaiseMe profile (by October 15 for the spring semester or June 15 for the fall semester).
 Eligibility is contingent on a student's acceptance and enrollment to UMD.

-Renewal of admissions merit/alumni scholarships are contingent upon maintenance of a 3.0 University of Minnesota cumulative GPA, and maintenance of full-time undergraduate status.
+Renewal of admissions merit scholarships is contingent upon maintenance of a 3.0 University of Minnesota cumulative GPA and maintenance of full-time undergraduate status.